Economy of Jordan: Energy

 Natural gas is increasingly being used to fulfill the country's domestic energy needs, especially with regard to electricity generation.
 Jordan was estimated to have only modest natural gas reserves (about 6 billion cubic meters in 2002), but new estimates suggest a much higher total.
 In 2003 the country produced and consumed an estimated 390 million cubic meters of natural gas.
 The primary source is located in the eastern portion of the country at the Risha gas field.
 Until the early 2010s, the country imported the bulk of its natural gas via the Arab Gas Pipeline that stretches from the Al Arish terminal in Egypt underwater to Al Aqabah and then to northern Jordan, where it links to two major power stations.
 This Egypt–Jordan pipeline supplied Jordan with approximately 1 billion cubic meters of natural gas per year.
 Gas supplies from Egypt were halted in 2013 due to insurgent activities in the Sinai and domestic gas shortages in Egypt.
 In light of this, a liquified natural gas terminal was built in the Port of Aqaba to facilitate gas imports.
 In 2017, a low-capacity gas pipeline from Israel was completed which supplies the Arab Potash factories near the Dead Sea.
 As of 2018, a large capacity pipeline from Israel is under construction in northern Jordan which is expected to begin operating by 2020 and will supply the kingdom with 3 BCM of gas per year, thereby satisfying most of Jordan's natural gas consumption needs.

 The state-owned National Electric Power Company (NEPCO) produces most of Jordan's electricity (94%).
 Since mid-2000, privatization efforts have been undertaken to increase independent power generation facilities; a Belgian firm was set to begin operations at a new power plant near Amman with an estimated capacity of 450 megawatts.
 Power plants at Az Zarqa (400 megawatts) and Al Aqabah (650 MW) are Jordan's other primary electricity providers.
 As a whole, the country consumed nearly 8 billion kilowatt-hours of electricity in 2003 while producing only 7.5 billion kWh of electricity.
 Electricity production in 2004 rose to 8.7 billion kWh, but production must continue to increase in order to meet demand, which the government estimates would continue to grow by about 5% per year.
-About 99 percent of the population is reported to have access to electricity.
+About 99% of the population is reported to have access to electricity.